TRUEC0DER/mWL/README.md

-# mWL - Customizable server whitelist using MongoDB
+# mWL - Customizable server whitelist

 The name speaks for itself.
 This is a plugin where you can customize **almost anything you want**.

+**The plugin supports databases** (There will be more of them in future):

+- MongoDB
+- YAML

 The plugin has support **HEX-colors and only MiniMessage color formatting.**
 Check more information about this: https://docs.advntr.dev/minimessage/format.html